tinymce/tinymce-docs/advanced/security.md

 To protect {{site.productname}} users, {{site.companyname}}:

 - Patches Cross-Site Scripting (XSS) vulnerabilities,
-- Keeps the {{site.productname}} dependencies up to date, and
+- Keeps {{site.productname}} dependencies up to date, and
-- Provides information how to configure a Content Security Policy that works with {{site.productname}}.
+- Provides information about how to configure a Content Security Policy that works with {{site.productname}}.

 ### Scripts and XSS vulnerabilities